jorgebucaran/nvm.fish/README.md

 nvm list-remote
 ```

-Want to remove a Node version?
+Want to uninstall a Node version?
 You can do that too.

 ```console
 nvm uninstall v12.9.1